Ultimate Bed Bug Inspection Guide (How to Find Them)

 Of course, the obvious way to know for sure is to hire a professional to inspect your home, but that could be costly.
-And what if you’re staying at a hotel or visiting someone else?
-The good news is there’s a much cheaper way to check, and that’s to do it yourself.
+And what if youโre staying at a hotel or visiting someone else?
+Thankfully, once you know how to find bed bugs, you can do most of the work yourself.

 Read Also: 22 Surprising Bed Bug Facts (and Myths)